wwt/SwiftCurrent/STYLEGUIDE.md

   </details>

-  * **AVOID use semicolons after each statement in your code.** It is only required if you wish to combine multiple statements on a single line.
+* **AVOID using semicolons after each statement in your code.** It is only required if you wish to combine multiple statements on a single line.

   <details>